What is student exchange?

 If you are enrolled in two RMIT programs concurrently (e.g Bachelor of International Studies and Diploma of Languages) you GPA will be calculated on your combined average.

-If your registration is successful, you will complete a study plan with credit transfer details for each individual course you intend to study.
+If your registration is successful, you'll complete a study plan with credit transfer details for each individual course you intend to study.
 Study plans are submitted to your Program Coordinator or Business Central for College of Business students, and your approved plan must be uploaded to the online application portal Mobi.
 More info on the registration process can be found in the exchange registration guide page.

 If there are more applications than places available at the exchange partner, we take the following factors into account: